Hybridhash/ReactNative-ExpenseApp-FrontEnd/README.md

 # Expense Tracking Application [CM 3050 Mobile Development] - Frontend & Backend

 Expense tracking application **Frontend** is developed using React Navit, React and its packages. **Backend** is developed using FastApi and SQL Model under the hood.
+Tokens are generated from backend for authentication of users, and frontend sends the token with HTTP requests.

 ## Frontend